Information on this page is for customers in

 Construction for the new underground lines began in April 2024.
 We anticipate the underground line work and cable pulling activities to be complete by spring 2025.

-A method called horizontal directional drilling (HDD) will be used to install the new electric lines beneath the Norwalk River and boat launch parking lot at Veteran’s Memorial Park.
-The HDD will occur between Washington St (Rt.
-136) near the entrance to the park and at the existing construction area located at 90 Water Street.
+A method called horizontal directional drilling was used to install the new electric lines beneath the Norwalk River and boat launch parking lot at Veteran’s Memorial Park.

-The HDD process involves drilling a small tunnel along a pre-determined path beneath the river.
+The HDD process involves drilling a small tunnel along a predetermined path beneath the river.
 The tunnel is then enlarged using increasingly larger drill heads until the tunnel is wide enough to install pipes that will house the new electric lines.
-These pipes, called pipe strings, are long flexible pipes that will be placed around the perimeter of Veteran’s Memorial Park along Rt.
-136 and Seaview Ave before they can be pulled through underground.
-We anticipate the pipe-pulling process to occur for a few days in mid-November and again in mid-December of 2024.

 90 Water Street

-Construction activities for the HDD work will continue at 90 Water Street.
-Typical work hours are 7 a.m. to 7 p.m., Sunday through Saturday.
+Construction activities will continue at 90 Water Street.
+Typical work hours are 7 a.m. to 7 p.m., Monday through Saturday.

 Community Outreach